zrhoffman/vscode-go/On-Save-features.md

 * Code Coverage

 ## Build on save
-Since `go build` ignores test files, we use `go test -i -c -o` instead on the current package.
-This will compile the whole package.
+If `go.buildOnSave` is not `off` and the current file being edited and saved is a test file, then `go test -i -c -o` is run on the current package.

-You can set `go.buildOnSave` to `workspace` to run the same for all the packages in the workspace.
+If `go.buildOnSave` is set to `package`, then `go build -i -o` is run on the current package

+If `go.buildOnSave` is set to `workspace`, then `go build -i` is run on each package under current workspace that is not a vendor package.

+In all the above cases, the values you have set in `go.buildFlags` and `go.buildTags` will be used as well.

 ## Lint on save